 The Steripen uses batteries, so if you are on a only trip, make sure you take a few spares.

 There are other water purification systems out there, but we personally love our Steripen.
 If you use another system, we would love to hear about it in the comments.
+You can also check out some other water filter reviews on this post here.

 If you are trekking in the true wilderness, you will want a GPS to make sure you are on the right track.
 There are plenty of varieties out there.
 I personally like the GPS watches which you wear on your wrist.
 Obviously the map capability is going to be less than in a full handheld GPS, but you are much less likely to lose it if it is strapped to you!